Big-Life-Lab/cchsflow/README.md

 [![Lifecycle:
 development](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

 *cchsflow* supports the use of the Canadian Community Health Survey (CCHS) by transforming variables from each cycle into harmonized, consistent versions that span survey cycles (currently, 2001 to 2014).

-The CCHS, administered by Statistics Canada, is Canada's primary population health survey.
-Information about the survey is found [here](http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3226).
-The CCHS has a [Statistic Canada Open Licence](https://www.statcan.gc.ca/eng/reference/licence).

 The CCHS is a population-based cross-sectional survey of Canadians that is administered every two years since 2001.
 There are approximately 130,000 respondents per cycle.
 Studies use multiple CCHS cycles to examine trends over time and increase sample to examine sub-groups that are too small to examine in a single cycle.

-Combined together, the CCHS is one of the largest and most robust population health surveys worldwide.
+The CCHS is one of the largest and most robust ongoing population health surveys worldwide.
+The CCHS, administered by Statistics Canada, is Canada's main general population health survey.
+Information about the survey is found [here](http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3226).
+The CCHS has a [Statistic Canada Open Licence](https://www.statcan.gc.ca/eng/reference/licence).

 ## Concept

-Each cycle of the CCHS contains over 1000 variables that cover the same concepts, including sociodemographic measures, health behaviours, health status and health care use.
+Each cycle of the CCHS contains over 1000 variables that cover the same topics, including sociodemographic measures, health behaviours, health status and health care use.
 The _seemingly_ consistent questions in the CCHS entice you; however, you quickly realize a challenge...

 Imagine you want to use BMI (body mass index) for a study that spans CCHS 2001 to 2014.
 BMI _seems_ like a straightforward measure that is routinely-collected worldwide.
 Indeed, BMI is included in all CCHS cycles.
-You examine the documentation and find the variable `HWTAGBMI` in the CCHS 2001 corresponds to `Body mass index`, but that in other cycles, the variable name changes to `HWTCGBMI`, `HWTDGBMI`, `HWTEGBMI`, etc. On reading the documentation, you notice that some cycles round the value to one decimal, whereas other cycles round to two digits.
+You examine the documentation and find the variable `HWTAGBMI` in the CCHS 2001 corresponds to body mass index, but that in other cycles, the variable name changes to `HWTCGBMI`, `HWTDGBMI`, `HWTEGBMI`, etc. On reading the documentation, you notice that some cycles round the value to one decimal, whereas other cycles round to two digits.
 Furthermore, some cycles don't calculate BMI for respondents < age 20 or > 64 years.
 Also, some cycles calculate BMI only if height and weight are within specific ranges.
 These types of changes occur for almost all CCHS variables.
-Sometimes the changes are subtle and difficult to find in the documentation, even for seemingly straightforward variables such as BMI.

-`cchsflow` harmonizes the BMI variable across different cycles.
+Sometimes the changes are subtle and difficult to find in the documentation, even for seemingly straightforward variables such as BMI. `cchsflow` harmonizes the BMI variable across different cycles.

 ## Usage